 You’ve probably heard the phrase ‘tea and crumpets’ when talking about British food.
 Crumpets are a delicious little delicacy and have been enjoyed throughout the UK for centuries.

 A crumpet itself is a circular, small griddle cake.
 It’s made from flour, a batter of water or milk, and yeast.
-It’s believed the crumpet originates from Wales, and were eaten long before the first official crumpet recipe, then called pikelets, was published by Elizabeth Raffald in 1769.
+It’s believed the crumpet originates from Wales and was eaten long before the first official crumpet recipe, then called pikelets, was published by Elizabeth Raffald in 1769.

 Crumpets are very versatile and can be enjoyed as both a sweet and savory snack.
 Some like melting butter over a hot crumpet or layering the top with other savory sauces.
-Others prefer eating them with fruit and drizzling honey, or yogurt, over the top.
-Crumpets are a hearty, delicious snack and enjoyed with tea and other drinks throughout the country.
+Others prefer eating them with fruit and drizzling honey or yogurt over the top.
+Crumpets are a hearty, delicious snack and are enjoyed with tea and other drinks throughout the country.

 Scones are right up there as one of the most recognizable British foods.
-Essentially, a scone is a small, baked cake.
-They’re made of wheat or oatmeal flour and baking powder, and commonly sweetened or glazed with egg.
+Essentially, a scone is a small baked cake.
+They’re made of wheat or oatmeal flour and baking powder and are commonly sweetened or glazed with egg.

 It is also common to add sultanas to the mix before baking them.
-And a scone is rarely eaten by itself, due to its density.
-To truly enjoy a scone, you need to cut it in half and spread layers in between, before closing it back up again.
+And a scone is rarely eaten by itself due to its density.
+To truly enjoy a scone, you need to cut it in half and spread layers of jam and cream in between.

 It’s very common to enjoy scones as a treat or snack, usually with tea or coffee.

 British foods are molded by a fascinating history.
-Most traditional recipes are hearty, wholesome, and fuse baked and grilled textures with succulent meat and earthy, root vegetable flavors.
+Most traditional recipes are hearty and wholesome and fuse baked and grilled textures with succulent meat and earthy root vegetable flavors.